-What are the positives and negatives about how the Council was formed?
+What do you see as the positives and negatives about how the council was set up?

 I think that overall it's positive.
 It's balanced in its makeup.
 I think it's funded to make things work.
 The certification exercise every year, having been deferred to the Coast Guard, I don't think is something that should have been deferred to be Coast Guard.
 I think it should have stayed in the White House because, frankly, RCAC needs to be able to bark as loudly on Coast Guard issues without fear of retribution.